dfelinto/blender-manual/manual/editors/3dview/navigate/regions.rst

 Allows you to define a clipping region to limit the 3D Viewport display to a portion of 3D space.
 It can assist in the process of working with complex models and scenes.

-Once activated, you have to draw a rectangle with the mouse, in the wanted 3D Viewport.
+Once activated, you have to draw a rectangle with the mouse.
 It becomes a clipping volume of four planes:

 - A right-angled `parallelepiped <https://en.wikipedia.org/wiki/Parallelepiped>`__
   (of infinite length) if your view is orthographic.
 - A rectangular-based pyramid (of infinite height) if your view is in perspective.

-Once clipping is used, you will only see what's inside the volume you have defined.
+Once clipping is used, you will only see what's inside the volume you defined.
 Tools such as paint, sculpt, selection, transform snapping, etc. will also ignore geometry outside the clipping bounds.